urcity-dev/docs-ur-city/pages/tokenomics.md

 >There are no "cryptocurrencies" or "crypto coins" and we do not encourage any speculation on the value of the tokens.

+**Note: It is still to be decided if we use the same tokenomics for both the "digital" and "artificial" cities (layers).**

 ## The "Artificial CITY Token" ($ACT)

 ----------------